mattiabiondi/bumper-cars/README.md

 # DISCLAIMER

-I am in now way affiliated with *"SOLI Bumper Cars"*.
+I am in no way affiliated with *"SOLI Bumper Cars"*.

 The content of this repository is provided for EDUCATIONAL PURPOSES ONLY. <br>
 Don't use it for illegal activities.
 You are the only responsable for your actions!